grzsko/ASAP/README.md

 # `ASAP` - Critical `A`ssessment of `S`ynthetic `A`ccessibility scores in computer-assisted synthesis `P`lanning

-This repository contains the source code for reproducing the results from the article (currently a preprint):
+This repository contains the source code for reproducing the results from the article:
-> Skoraczyński G, Kitlas M, Miasojedow B, Gambin A. Critical assessment of synthetic accessibility scores in computer-assisted synthesis planning.
-ChemRxiv.
-Cambridge: Cambridge Open Engage; 2022; https://doi.org/10.26434/chemrxiv-2022-q1rqv
+> Skoraczyński, G., Kitlas, M., Miasojedow, B., Gambin A. Critical assessment of synthetic accessibility scores in computer-assisted synthesis planning. *J Cheminform* **15**, 6 (2023). https://doi.org/10.1186/s13321-023-00678-z

 ## What is ASAP?
 > We assess if synthetic accessibility scores can reliably predict the outcomes of retrosynthesis planning.